a pick-the-path experience

 A remote property is up for grabs.
 Three people race to claim it.

 On a vast, rural estate, urban couple Abbey and Noah are on a week-long getaway to visit her father.
-But when they arrive, they find him missing and a local Indigenous man, Frank, staying there instead.
-When it’s revealed that the colonial rights to the entire property are up for grabs, the audience — with electronic voting devices in hand — decides what happens next and who, if anyone, will be the rightful inheritor of this unceded land.
+But when they arrive, they find him missing and a local Indigenous man, Frank, staying there instead - claiming that the colonial rights to the entire property are up for grabs.
+With humor, suspense and a race against time, the audience — with electronic voting devices in hand — chooses what happens next ...

-A daring, interactive play like nothing you’ve experienced, Inheritance puts the power in the palms of its audiences; giving them both the freedom and the responsibility to choose the action of the play.
+A daring, interactive play like nothing you’ve experienced, Inheritance puts the power in the palms of its audiences.
 At key moments, the play is halted, multiple plot choices are projected on screen, and the audience picks the path the play takes next, ultimately deciding its outcome.

 Coarse language and mature subject matter.
 Not advised for under age 13.